 Since 2015, the Data Science center ScaDS.AI (Center for scalable Data Services and Artificial Intelligence) and the preceding Big Data center ScaDS Dresden/Leipzig run a yearly international summer school.
-Its 6th edition was planned to take place for a full week in July 2020 at the Univ. of Leipzig.
-Due to the Covid-19 pandemic it was replaced by a virtual and more compact 2-day event that took place at July 7-8.
+Its 6th edition was planned to take place for a full week in July 2020 at Leipzig University.
+Due to the Covid-19 pandemic it was replaced by a virtual summer school that took place at July 7-8.

 After a short introduction from Erhard Rahm (chair of the summer school and co-director of ScaDS.AI), the first day started with a tutorial on Scalable Deep Learning given by Elena and Decebal Mocanu from University of Twente, Netherlands.
 The lecture was well received by the participants as reflected in positive feedback in the chat as well as in social media channels such as Twitter.
 This was similarly the case for the keynote presentations by Angela Bonifati (University of Lyon), Kristian Kersting (TU Darmstadt), Andreas Hotho (Univ.
 Würzburg), Myra Spiliopoulou (Univ.
 Magdeburg) and Volker Tresp (LMU; Siemens) covering current AI and Big data topics such as graph analytics, knowledge graphs or the limitations of AI.